ExpressLRS/Docs/docs/software/mavlink.md

 To start using MAVLink, you just need one ESP based ELRS transmitter, and one ESP based ELRS receiver.
 The majority of recent ELRS hardware is ESP based, and will be compatible with MAVLink.
 An easy way to check is, if the RX/TX have WiFi, then it is ESP based.
 STM32 based hardware cannot support running MAVLink mode.

-!!! danger "900MHz Performance Warning"
-    **It is STRONGLY suggested that you avoid using MAVLink mode with single-band 900MHz hardware.
-If you are planning to use 915/868MHz ELRS hardware, MAVLink will be SIGNIFICANTLY slower than with 2.4GHz or dual-band 900MHz.** This is due to the much lower data rates available on legacy 900MHz hardware.

-    **Expected performance on legacy (single-band) 900MHz:**

-    - At the 200Hz packet rate with 1:2 telemetry ratio: ~400 bps (bits per second)
-    - At 100Hz Full packet rate with 1:2 telemetry ratio: ~400 bps
-    - At any of the lower rates: Unusable data speeds, don't even bother.
-    - Parameter downloading at 200Hz takes **2+ minutes**

-    For comparison, with dual-band hardware at K1000Hz (which still uses the 900mhz band) the data rate is ~4000 bps, and parameter download takes ~4 seconds.
+!!! note "NOTE: Performance"

-    **Recommendation:** Use 2.4GHz or dual-band (LR1121) hardware for MAVLink whenever possible.
-If you must use the older 900MHz hardware, be prepared for very slow data transfers.
+    **Recommendation:** Use 2.4GHz or dual-band-capable (LR1121) hardware for MAVLink whenever possible.
+If you must use the older 900MHz (SX127X) hardware, be prepared for slow data transfers.

 !!! note "NOTE: Internal TX modules"
-    If you are using an internal TX module (e.g. a TX16S with internal ELRS), you will be required to use the TX Backpack to connect to you GCS via WiFi (USB cable between the TX and the PC is not an option for internal modules).
+    If you are using an internal TX module (e.g. a TX16S with internal ELRS), you will be required to use the TX Backpack to connect to your GCS via WiFi (USB cable between the TX and the PC is not an option for internal modules).
 See WiFi Connectivity below.

 ## Flashing ELRS for MAVLink